Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/subscribe/index.md

 {{< custom-entry-banner id="0" title="Platforms" class="blue" >}}

 I still try to push out updates and notifications anywhere else that you might find me.
-But it might be less regular and less polished---I can only be at so many places at once, and Patreon is the place to be.
+It will, however, be less regular and less polished.
+I can only be at so many places at once, and Patreon is the place to be.

 For other questions, platforms or updates, check out